smuellerDD/libkcapi/README.md

 * `--enable-kcapi-dgstapp`: compile and install the kcapi-dgst application
 * The various `--disable-lib-*` options allows the disabling of different library functions to allow minimizing the binary.
+* The various `--enable-lib-*` options allow the enabling of the different library functions.
+All library functions referenced there do not have an equivalent kernel support in the upstream Linux kernel.
+Yet, patches are available in the `kernel-patches` directory that provide that interface which need to be added to the kernel if desired.

 For instance, to compile the library with the `kcapi` test program and to install them in `/usr/`: